-1) Make sure grill is very hot.
-If you're using a gas grill turn it on high and let it warm up for about 15-20mins.
-If you're using hardwood charcoal make sure you let it burn down so that the coal is white.
-If you're using a cast iron pan indoors make sure you open some windows and have your exhaust on high.
+1) Make sure the grill is very hot.
+If you're using a gas grill, turn it on high and let it warm up for about 15–20 minutes.
+If you're using hardwood charcoal, make sure you let it burn down so that the coal is white.
+If you're using a cast iron pan indoors, make sure you open some windows and have your exhaust on high.
 The cast iron should be to the point where you can see it smoking.

-2) Take the veggie and cut it large chunks.
-If you're using broccoli head cut them into quarters.
+2) Take the veggie and cut it into large chunks.
+If you're using broccoli heads, cut them into quarters.

-4) Place the veggies on your heat element (gas grill, charcoal grill or cast iron).
-REMEMBER you are charring the veggies that means what you're doing is allowing the high heat to remove the hydrogen (H) and oxygen (O) for the veggies and if you remember in chemistry class, H2O, is water.
-So don't move the veggie around.
-You can lift if up to see if it's darken up but don't flip it around too much.
+4) Place the veggies on your heat element (gas grill, charcoal grill, or cast iron).
+Remember, you are charring the veggies.
+What you’re doing is allowing the high heat to remove the hydrogen (H) and oxygen (O) from the veggies.
+If you remember in chemistry class, H2O is water.
+So don't move the veggies around.
+You can lift it up to see if it darkened up but don't flip it around too much.

-5) After the veggie has char to your liking remove if from the head and spread it out on a sheet pan.
-Squeeze the lemon juice on top of the hot veggies and dust it with the smoked paprika, cumin and coriander mix.
+5) After the veggies have charred to your liking, remove it from the head and spread it out on a sheet pan.
+Squeeze the lemon juice on top of the hot veggies and dust it with the smoked paprika, cumin, and coriander mix.

-6) Serve the veggie as a side dish or part of a salad!
+6) Serve the veggies as a side dish or part of a salad!